Houston Tax Attorney

 There is an abundance of individuals that call themselves “tax professionals” that you should never hire.
 The IRS will almost always hold you responsible for additional taxes, penalties, and interest, regardless of the person who prepared the returns.

 Tax resolution firms.
 “Tax resolution” firms advertise heavily on television, online, and on the radio, promising relief which they can not deliver.
 They have generic-sounding business names and don’t use any of the owners’ names in the business name.
 As a result, if the company goes under or enough complaints are filed, they can just shut down the business and open up another with no personal accountability.
 These firms use high-pressure sales techniques to extract substantial retainers.
-After the retainer is paid, the “resolution” firm sometimes disappears or is unable to fulfill their promises.
-The taxpayer is out his or her money, without relief.
-Unfortunately, these firms are unregulated and charge whatever fees they are able to extort from their clients.
-Some common characteristics of these firms are to use BBB accreditation and online reviews to convince clients of their legitimacy.
+Unlike lawyers or CPAs, these firms are not subject to any professional regulations.
+They are allowed to charge whatever fees they are able to extort from their clients.
+Some common characteristics of these firms are to use BBB accreditation and hundreds of fake online reviews to convince clients of their legitimacy.

 Here’s an example of a marketing video for a tax resolution firm that went out of business.
 They marketed to those with tax debt of greater than $20,000 and suggested they could reduce their debt to $1,500 or less.
 After being sued by the FTC and thousands of clients they ripped off, the owners probably still walked away with a substantial amount of money.
 If you’re in Houston, you may also have heard of Tax Masters.
 They went out of business and the owner spent jail time for tax fraud, and the clients who went to them were left on the hook.
 Here are some more examples of resolution firms that have been sued and gone out of business: